saschak094/smart-contract-workshop/README.md

 * Create two acl rules granting UPDATE and READ Permissions to both sender and receiver Accounts in the transaction context.
 Hint: Use transaction to bind variable for condition.
 Condition should check if the receiver/sender is the resource account.

+# Crowdfunding

+## Model File
+* Status (RUNNING, CLOSED)
+* Campaign (id, status, pledgeAmount, pledgeGoal, User)
+* FundCampaign Transaction (Account, Campaign, amount)
+* CloseCampaign Transaction (Account, Campaign)

+## Transactions Functions
+* FundCampaign should increase pledgeAmount
+* CloseCampaign transfers the pledgeAmount to the campaign owner if the goal was reached

+## Bonus:
+* Extend the ACL rules for crowdfunding
+* If goal was not reached send the money back to the Users.